unano/moviesApp-client/README.md

 ## Independent learning (If relevant).

-[ Itemize each technologies/techniques used in your project that were not covered in the lectures/labs.
-Provide the necessary evidence of their use (e,g, project file names, screenshots, service URL, etc)

-List reference material links (articles/blogs). cypress plugin: code coverage  reference: https://www.cypress.io/blog/2019/09/05/cypress-code-coverage-for-create-react-app-v3/
++ cypress plugin: code coverage  reference: https://www.cypress.io/blog/2019/09/05/cypress-code-coverage-for-create-react-app-v3/

-The code cover of certain test
++ The code cover of certain test
 ![][partCoverage]

-The code cover of all test
++ The code cover of all test
 ![][allCoverage01]
 ![][allCoverage02]

-Try to use gitlabRunner(Although the result was not good...)
++ Try to use gitlabRunner(Although the result was not good...)
 ![][gitlabRunner]
 ![][runner2]

-cypress custom commands：create custom commands of login which is often used and other commands that make test coding convenient.
++ cypress custom commands：create custom commands of login which is often used and other commands that make test coding convenient.

 ---------------------------------